Note: This post is very U.S. centric in nature.

 Ever since I’ve been thinking a lot about different folklore found in Western Europe and the history of Europe.
 And the history of hierarchy and wars across centuries.

-And it seems to me that decolonizing our work is not about deleting the “bad” parts such as violence or conquering; it is about asking why?
+And it seems to me that interrogating cultural oppression in our work is not about deleting the “bad” parts such as violence or conquering; it is about asking why?
 And how?
 And what echoes of values and culture exist within those urges?

 There are numerous Cherokee stories about the consequences of violence.
 In a lot of the European folklore I read?
 There is a lot about being the best at violence.
 These are two extremely different values.
 (This is a simplification of both groups, but also points at a broad difference.)

-I find myself longing for U.S. game designers to think about decolonization also as reconnection with their own culture and values.
+I find myself longing for U.S. game designers to think about more overt and aware reconnection with their own culture and values.
 Question what those values are, but then also question why they are.
 I think about the geographic closeness in Europe and history of warring and conquering across the ages and think, “Well, yeah being perceived as ‘strong’ is a form of protection.”